DraftForTheFuture/League/Scoring.md

 # Scoring

-This is a PPR SuperFlex TE Premium League.
+This is a 12 team PPR SuperFlex TE Premium League.
 [What?](https://yardsperfantasy.com/superflex-tight-end-premium-fantasy-football-rankings-value/)

 These scoring settings are reflected in the Sleeper League Settings.